 Your capsule includes a small TV, plug socket, dimmer light, and air conditioning.
 Your ‘door’ is a woven bamboo blind in a nod to traditional Japanese interiors.

 The hotel will provide slippers and pajamas; you can snack and refresh yourself in the café downstairs.
-One of Tokyo’s least expensive places, it still manages to maintain a clean and comfortable experience.
+One of Tokyo's least expensive places, it maintains a clean and comfortable experience.

-The typical Tokyo-style building with an external staircase is right next to the Kiba subway station.
+The Tokyo Kiba Hotel is housed in a typical Tokyo-style building with an external staircase right next to the Kiba subway station.

 The reception is on the second floor, the bathrooms and sauna (yes, that's standard for the Japanese capsule hotels!) are on the third, and the rooms are on the fourth, fifth, and sixth.